-The Medical Director said that on an average day the LAS receives 1: 4 of all ambulance calls made in England and Wales, which amounts to approximately 3,500 999 calls per requiring the despatch of 2,500 responses.
-Of those responses 850 of the 2,500 were to patients assessed as being Category A (incidents that are immediately life threatening) 73% of these patients were reached within 8 minutes.
+The Medical Director said that on an average day the LAS receives 1: 4 of all ambulance calls made in England and Wales, which amounts to approximately 3,500 999 calls per requiring the degretable of 2,500 responses.
+Of these responses 850 of the 2,500 were to

+- day requiring the despatch of 2,500 responses.
+Of those responses 850 of the 2,500 were to patients assessed as being Category A (incidents that are immediately life threatening) - and 73% of these patients were reached within 8 minutes.